FredrikVullum/SteamConnectionInfo/README.md

 **SOLUTION STRUCTURE**

-SteamConnectionInfo.DLL is a C++ project that builds the DLL.
+SteamConnectionInfo.DLL is a C++ project that builds SteamConnectionInfo.dll

-SteamConnectionInfo.Core is a C# class library that contains functions necessary for SteamConnectionInfo.WPF
+SteamConnectionInfo.Core is a C# class library that contains core functions to be used in SteamConnectionInfo.WPF

-SteamConnectionInfo.WPF is a C# project that contains the main executable which shows the overlay, interacts with the DLL, etc.
+SteamConnectionInfo.WPF is the C# project that builds SteamConnectionInfo.WPF.exe

 **TODO**